lukefleed/website/src/contents/Compressed-IntVec.md

 Our baseline is the smallest standard `Vec<T>` capable of holding the data (`Vec<u8>` for `bit_width <= 8`, etc.).
 This provides a direct comparison against the optimal standard library implementation.
 We also include results from [`sux::BitFieldVec`], [`succinct::IntVector`], and [`simple-sds-sbwt::IntVector`] for context.

-{% src/pages/bench-intvec/fixed_random_access_performance.html %}
+<iframe src="/bench-intvec/fixed_random_access_performance.html" width="100%" height="750"></iframe>

-We can see that for `bit_width` values below 32, the `get_unaligned_unchecked` of our `FixedVec (Unaligned)` implementation exhibits lower latency than the corresponding `Vec<T>` baseline.
+We can see that for `bit_width` values below 32, the `get_unaligned_unchecked` of our `FixedVec` is almost always faster than the corresponding `Vec<T>` baseline.
 This is a result of improved **cache locality**.
 A 64-byte L1 cache line can hold 64 elements from a `Vec<u8>`.
 With a `bit_width` of 4, the same cache line holds `(64 * 8) / 4 = 128` elements from our `FixedVec`.
 This increased data density improves the cache hit rate for random access patterns, and the latency reduction from avoiding DRAM access outweighs the instruction cost of the bitwise extraction.
 For values of `bit_width` above 32, the performance of `FixedVec` are very slightly worse than the `Vec<T>` baseline, as the cache locality advantage diminishes.
 However, the memory savings remain.

 The performance delta between `get_unaligned_unchecked` and `get_unchecked` also validates the unaligned access strategy.
 On x86-64, a single `read_unaligned` instruction is more efficient than the two dependent aligned reads required by the logic for spanning words.
 This results in better instruction pipeline utilization.

+We can only see that the only other crate that comes close to our performance is [`sux::BitFieldVec`], by Sebastiano Vigna.
+The other two crates, [`succinct::IntVector`] and [`simple-sds-sbwt::IntVector`], are significantly slower.
+Note that the Y-axis is logarithmic.

 [`sux::BitFieldVec`]: https://docs.rs/sux/latest/sux/bits/bit_field_vec/index.html
 [`sux-rs`]: https://crates.io/crates/sux